ericorain/python_scripts/networkscan/README.md

 ---

 Please note that when no file is specified with the parameter "-w" then a "hosts.yaml" file is created by default.
-With the command "networkscan.py 192.168.0.0/23 -m -w foo.yaml" you do the same as below except that you create a file named "foo.yaml".
+With the command "networkscan.py 192.168.0.0/23 -m -w foo.yaml" you do create a file named "foo.yaml".

 ---